Welcome

 • Electronic disclosure involves managing Electronically Stored Information (ESI) under CPR Part 31 and PD 31B.

-• Parties have duties to preserve relevant ESI and cooperate on disclosure processes.
+• Parties have duties to preserve relevant ESI and cooperate on disclosure processes, including early discussions and use of the EDQ.

 • The concept of proportionality is central in determining the scope of e-disclosure searches and production.

-• Reasonable searches for ESI must be conducted, considering factors like cost, volume, and significance.
+• Reasonable searches for ESI must be conducted, considering factors like cost, volume, significance, and ease of retrieval; exclusions must be justified in disclosure statements.

 • Metadata associated with electronic documents can be important evidence and must be preserved.

-• Legal privilege applies to ESI; careful review and potentially clawback agreements are needed to manage privileged information.
+• Legal privilege applies to ESI; careful review, privilege logs, redaction, and clawback agreements are needed to manage privileged information and inadvertent disclosure.

-• Technology, including predictive coding, is often used to manage the volume and complexity of ESI, but its use must be justified and proportionate.
+• Technology, including TAR and predictive coding, is often used to manage the volume and complexity of ESI, but its use must be justified, validated, and proportionate.

-• The Electronic Documents Questionnaire (EDQ) helps facilitate agreement on e-disclosure methods.
+• The Disclosure Report (Form N263) and the Electronic Documents Questionnaire (EDQ, Form N264) help facilitate agreement on e-disclosure methods and scoping.

 Key Terms and Concepts